Selters, Rhineland-Palatinate: Evangelical Church

 The Evangelical parish in Selters has owned its own church since 1842.
 This building’s side wings also housed the Selters elementary school until 1958.
 The same rooms are now used by the town administration.
 In 1850, the Evangelical parish got its first pastor.
 In 1963, a kindergarten and a parish centre were dedicated.
 Since 2006, Mr. Wehrmann has been the one responsible for leading the parish.

 Politics

-The town council is made up of 22 council members, as well as the honorary and presiding mayor (Ortsbürgermeister), who were elected in a municipal election on 13 June 2004.
+The town council is made up of 22 council members, who were elected in a municipal election on 13 June 2004.
+The council is presided over by the honorary mayor (Ortsbürgermeister).

 Apportionment of seats on town council: